suet-lee/suet-lee.github.io/_posts/2020-6-13-Deploying-a-classification-model.md

 from app import app as application
 ````
-where the path to pass to `sys.path.insert` is the path to the app directory.
+Where the path to pass to `sys.path.insert` is the path to the app directory.

 Create a `whats-that-tree.conf` file:
 ````